One of the funniest truths about travel is that some of the strangest places in the world are right down the road from some of the most quotidian.

 How to Visit Wat Phra Dhammakaya

 Alternatively, a number of public bus services run to Wat Phra Dhammakaya on a regular basis.
-The Dhammakaya Foundations has a page on its website that lists the latest departure schedules.
+The Dhammakaya Foundations has a page on its website that lists the latest departure schedules to and from the largest temple in the world.

 You should note that while Wat Phra Dhammakaya openly welcomes tourists, it is not generally known to be aggressive in its recruitment efforts, at least among non-Thais.
 On the other hand, it's probably not a good idea to step onto the temple grounds and ask questions about whether or not the organization is a cult.
 Not because you will have to fear retribution, of course, but out of politeness.